K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

 ### <a name="32"/>3.2.
 Additional function

 When compiling, the build pack installs dependencies (such as binaries or libraries) necessary to drive applications.
-In using a network-disconnected environment has limitation because build packs download these dependencies through the network.
+Using a network-disconnected environment has limitations because build packs download these dependencies through the network.
 Therefore, when developing a buildpack, it is necessary to consider an environment in which an open cloud platform is installed.
 This section describes the package and storage capabilities associated with managing dependencies in buildpacks.

 ### <a name="321"/>3.2.1.
 Package

 Package refers to the function of making a buildpack into a single compressed file or the compressed file itself.
-The purpose of the build pack package is as follows: first is to make it registerable as a system build pack, and the second is to support build pack compilation in a network-disconnected environment.
+The purpose of the build pack package is as follows: first is to make it registerable as a system build pack, and second is to support build pack compilation in a network-disconnected environment.
 The developer may additionally implement the following package functions on the buildpack.

 -   **Packaging Function:** It is a function to package online or offline.
     The difference between the two package types is whether or not the network is connected when compiling the build pack.
     Online packaging only compiles the basic elements, so when compiling, it accesses the network and downloads dependencies.
-    On the other hand, an offline package is a version of a build pack package designed to run without network connectivity, and includes all the dependencies supported by the package.
+    On the other hand, an offline package is a version of a build pack package designed to run without network connectivity and includes all the dependencies supported by the package.

--   **Versioning Funcion:** When packaging a buildpack, it is a function of adding version information to the package name to be generated.
+-   **Versioning Function:** When packaging a buildpack, it is a function of adding version information to the package name to be generated.

-To support the package, there are two ways to implement packaging and versioning functions directly, or to use the Buildpack packager application provided by Cloud Foundry.
+To support the package, there are two ways to implement packaging and versioning functions directly or to use the Buildpack packager application provided by Cloud Foundry.

 1)  Example of direct implementation